2022 Men's EuroHockey5s Championship

-The 1st Men's EuroHockey5s World Cup Qualifier is the first edition of the Euro Hockey5s World Cup Qualifier for the men's Hockey5s event at the FIH Hockey5s World Cup.
+The 2022 Men's EuroHockey5s Championship (also known as Men's EuroHockey5s World Cup Qualifier) is the first edition of the Men's EuroHockey5s Championship and also the first Euro Hockey5s World Cup Qualifier for the men's Hockey5s event at the FIH Hockey5s World Cup.
 It was held a year prior to the women's tournament in Walcz, Poland from 6 to 9 July 2022.

 The winner, runner-up, and third-placed team of the tournament qualify for the 2024 Hockey5s World Cup.